About Diamond Database

 Please note: This site does not sell diamonds or jewelry of any kind.
 It's for informational and educational purposes only.

-Who runs this website?
+Who runs DiamDB.com?

 This website is a one-man operation.
 It was created and is maintained entirely by me, Gregor.
-I'm not a professional in the diamond industry, I'm an IT professional with an interest in geology, who has an acquaintance or two in the diamond trade.

-It was initially meant to only be a simple size comparison website, but when I delved deep into the fascinating and complex world of diamonds, it grew to be much more.
-Among other things, I've analyzed a huge database of diamonds (700,000) and developed an algorithm for evaluating diamond sizes.
-Although I'm not a professional in the field of gemology, I did my research and learned all I could about diamonds, the science behind them, as well as the ins and outs of a very competitive diamond industry.
+It was initially meant to only be a simple size comparison website, but it grew to be much more.
+I've analyzed a huge database of diamonds (700,000) and developed an algorithm for evaluating diamond sizes.
+The information on this website is based on an in-depth diamond size analysis from a real-world diamond database (by the way, this is how the site got its name).

 Thanks for stopping by!

-Gregor
+Gregor B.

 If you'd like to contact me, use the contact page or send me an email at info(at)diamdb(dot)com.